-This is likely due to their diet, which was full of seafood, fruits, vegetables, grains, beans and healthy fats.
+Greeks have often had the reputation of living longer and having lower rates of chronic disease than people in the rest of the world.
+This is likely due to their diet, which is full of seafood, fruits, vegetables, grains, beans, and healthy fats.

-Research suggests that following the Mediterranean Diet can decrease your risk of heart attack, stroke, diabetes, obesity and premature death (
+Research suggests that following the Mediterranean Diet can decrease your risk of heart attack, stroke, diabetes, obesity, and premature death (

 This article discusses 13 traditional Greek foods that are super healthy.

+Hummus is a popular dip or spread throughout the Mediterranean and Middle East.
 It has been eaten for thousands of years — even Plato and Socrates wrote about the benefits of hummus.

 Olive oil is a staple of Greek cooking and the Mediterranean diet.
-It’s been linked to many health benefits, including less inflammation, better brain health, protection against heart disease and stroke and the ability to help fight cancer (
+It’s been linked to many health benefits, including less inflammation, better brain health, protection against heart disease and stroke, and the ability to help fight cancer (

-Melitzanosalata means eggplant salad in Greek, but it’s actually a dip.
+The word “melitzanosalata” means eggplant salad in Greek, but it’s actually a dip.

-It’s made by blending or mashing roasted eggplants with olive oil, garlic and lemon juice.
+It’s made by blending or mashing roasted eggplants with olive oil, garlic, and lemon juice.
 It’s similar to a dish called baba ghanoush, which is Middle Eastern in origin.

 Eggplants contain a powerful antioxidant called nasunin.
 Research suggests that nasunin can reduce free radicals and protect brain health (